I’m Stephen Goldmeier.

 In a courtroom, "making a record" is the process by which attorneys introduce evidence to support the story they're telling in order to achieve a legal result.

-My personal understanding of "making a record" changes over time, but right now, it's about building relationships and learning peoples' real-life experiences so that I can tell a story to make material change in an often indifferent, and sometimes outright oppressive, system.
+My personal understanding of "making a record" changes over time, but right now, it's about building relationships and learning peoples' real-life experiences so that my efforts to make material change in an often indifferent, and sometimes outright oppressive, system are grounded in the experiences of those most directly harmed by that system.
 It's the way I create convincing arguments for systemic change, but it's also the way I make sure that the work I'm doing on someone's behalf is grounded in their actual needs and material reality.
-It's about slowly but persistently turning real experiences into real change.
+It's about slowly but persistently turning real experiences into real change, making a "record" of these experiences and using that record to both drive change and to choose which changes to fight for.
 It's a long-term process of building trust and community that I try to approach with humility and careful communication.

 My Professional Bio

 Stephen Goldmeier is a public defender and analyst currently working as the Justice Systems Manager at the Gault Center.
 In this role, he works on implementing and improving tehcnology and systems to serve a national network of youth defenders.
 He is also an independent consultant focused on indigent-defense research and technology.
-He is the Board President of the Indigent Defense Research Association and the Membership and Campaigns Chair for the Columbus Chapter of the Democratic Socialists of America.
+He is the Board President of the Indigent Defense Research Association and an elected leader in the Columbus Chapter of the Democratic Socialists of America.

 Stephen received his bachelor’s degree in secondary education, with minors in chemistry and physics, from Otterbein University, and graduated from DePaul University’s College of Law with a certificate in intellectual property law.
 He began his career as an Assistant Public Defender in the appeals and postconviction section of the Office of the Ohio Public Defender, where he litigated cases in every phase of a criminal proceeding, including successfully arguing two cases in the Ohio Supreme Court.
 He then worked in the Policy and Outreach department of that office, co-leading the design and deployment of a unified state-wide data-collection and case-management system.
 Then, he was the Organizational Systems Analyst at the Bronx Defenders, where he was project lead for a number of process-improvement and technology-deployment projects.
 As a consultant, he was the Project Coordinator for the GIDEON Project at Southern Methodist University's Deason Criminal Justice Reform Center, examining changes to public defense as a result of funding increases in New York state.
 Stephen has taught nationally about a wide variety of subjects, including legal writing, storytelling, systems design, data collection, and forensic science.